chill-uk/dns4me/UnifiOS/README.md

 * A `diff` is performed to compare the current and downloaded configs.
 * If the downloaded config is different, the current config is backed up in /tmp/ and the current config is overwritten.
 * The dnsmasq service is then restarted for the new changes to take effect.
-* (optional) A telegram notification is sent contianing the change to the config.
+* (optional) A telegram notification is sent containing the change to the config.

 ## Assumptions: